knocte/2fsharp/python2fsharp.md

     Multiply 2
 ```

 What happens when we only pass one argument to the function “Multiply”?
 Let’s look at its original signature: `(int->int)->int`.
-Currification laws tell us that using parenthesis in type expressions is actually not needed (or that placing them elsewhere results in an equivalent expression), which means that we can write it this way as well (`int->int->int`) or this way (`int->(int->int)`).
+Currification laws tell us that using parentheses in type expressions is actually not needed (or that placing them elsewhere results in an equivalent expression), which means that we can write it this way as well (`int->int->int`) or this way (`int->(int->int)`).
 Therefore, passing only one parameter to a function that originally received two parameters, actually results in returning another function.
 We can probably understand it better this way:

 ```fsharp
 let Double (x: int): int =